SofieRTOS/SofieOS/README.md

 Environment Setting
 ---
 To buld and run SofieOS, you need to download FreedomStudio and unzip it to D:\FreedomStudio drive on windows.
-You can also unzip to other location and manually set the location in .settings/freedomstudio.preference.prefs.
+You can also unzip to other location and manually set the location in `.settings/freedomstudio.preference.prefs`.

-Then you can open FreedomStudio, and click File/Open Projects from File System, then choose the directory of this repository.
+Then you can open FreedomStudio, and click `File/Open Projects` from File System, then choose the directory of this repository.

 You also need to buy a Sifive Hifive1-revb board to run SofieOS.